mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

    Since the requirement might still be **active** in some branches, `deprecated` must be set manually to the branches the requirement is deprecated.

-   The requirement must be deleted if the requirement is **deprecated** in all branches, to keep the wiki small.
+   The requirement should be deleted if the requirement is **deprecated** in all branches, to keep the wiki small.

    **Note:** A link should be added in the **deprecated** requirement, pointing to the new requirement for better traceability.